corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node-upgrade-notes.md

 For more information, see [Node Shell](node/operating/shell.html).

-##  Step 6: Update corda-tools-metering-collector.jar

-Download the latest 4.9.\* version of corda-tools-metering-collector.jar from the [Artifactory](https://software.r3.com/ui/native/r3-corda-releases/com/r3/corda/corda-tools-metering-collector) and replace the existing one with it.

-## Step 7: Update the configuration
+## Step 6: Update the configuration

 {{< note >}}
 You only need to perform this step if you are updating from version 4.5 or older.